perlajarillo/LTAB/README.md

-# FLAD-Mentorship app
+# Let's Talk About Business app (before FLAD-Mentorship)

-FLAD Mentorship helps to link people to participate as a mentor or a mentee in the program [Let's talk about business](https://www.flad.pt/en/lets-talk-about-business/) from the Luso-American Development Foundation.
+This app helps to link people to participate as a mentor or a mentee in the program [Let's talk about business](https://www.flad.pt/en/lets-talk-about-business/) in coordination to the Flad-Mentorship program, sponsored by the Luso-American Development Foundation.

 ## Development Notes

-FLAD-Mentorship app was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-The project uses the Firebase Realtime Database and Storage as a backend, so it requires no server-side code or SQL queries.
+Let's Talk About Business app was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+The project uses the Firebase Realtime Database and Storage.

 ## To build the application